 Until relatively recently the job of the DVR was done by several different bits of equipment.
-On screen arrangement of the camera images was done by a thing called a multiplexer which allowed each camera to be viewed in sequence or several cameras to be displayed on a split screen.
+On-screen arrangement of the camera, images were done by a thing called a multiplexer which allowed each camera to be viewed in sequence or several cameras to be displayed on a split-screen.
 The resulting image was then stored on a video recorder which had to have its cassette constantly changed as it filled up.
-To try and extend tape recording times time lapse photography was used whereby each camera took a snapshot every second or few seconds.
+To try and extend tape recording times time-lapse photography was used whereby each camera took a snapshot every second or every few seconds.

 DVRs can be quite complicated and navigating your way around all of the various features, many of which are rarely used is a minefield.
 Before deciding on our DVR range we tested lots of products and found that in many cases there were significant shortfalls between what was promised and what was delivered.

 At CCTV42 our recorders allow simple operation whilst at the same time offering high levels of functionality to those who need it.
 We don't stock lots of different brands, there is no need.
-Our equipment does everything you will require of it and by concentrating on one range we can offer unrivaled after sales support due to our intimate product knowledge.
+Our equipment does everything you will require of it and by concentrating on one range we can offer unrivalled after-sales support due to our intimate product knowledge.